Disability Services Center staff with a student client

 The Center for Disability Access has compiled a list of common questions and answers.
 If your concern isn't addressed here, please don't hesitate to reach out to us.

-General Information on Disabilities, Accommodations, Registering with DSC, and More
+General Information on Disabilities, Accommodations, Registering with CDA and More

 The term "disability" means a physical or mental impairment that substantially limits one or more major life activities.